oliversalzburg/monolit/README.md

  when working in multi-project environments, like monorepos or multi-folder workspaces, in VS Code.

+The core approach is to execute launch configurations and tasks in dynamically selected working directories.

+Instead of redefining the same launch configurations over and over, define them once generically and let MonoLit handle the rest.

 ## Usage
 Invoke the `monolit.start` command to get started.